 Whether you’re a stay-at-home mom, a working woman, or a work-from-home-wonder-woman, it can be hard to find motivation to do those tasks that you really don’t enjoy.
 The chores that need repeated day after day and week after week can completely drain you of your will to get things done.

 The solution to my I-hate-cleaning-but-it’s-got-to-be-done problem?
-A timer.
+Use a timer.

 I honestly doubt that I would get anything done around the house if I didn’t use some sort of timer.
-Even when I don’t set an actual clock, I’m always trying to finish a task before my tea is done brewing or before my kid finishes his math problems.
+Even when I don’t set an actual clock, I’m always trying to finish a task before my tea is done brewing or before the dryer beeps.

 And on those days when I feel like I’m dragging (so, basically every day!), a timer gets me up off my you-know-what and kicks me into action.
-I know – and have to remind myself – that if I will work for a short, concentrated burst, I will likely feel like tackling more than I could have imagined.
+I know – and have to remind myself – that if I will work for a short time on a specific task, I will likely feel like tackling more than I could have imagined.

-The kids know we’ll be able to get them a snack when it beeps, and we know we can quit working on the annoying task once it stops ticking.
+The kids know you’ll be able to get them a snack when the timer beeps, and you know you can quit working on that annoying task once the minutes tick away.
+It keeps you working because you know in a few moments you’ll get to stop (yay!).

 5. Gets the momentum rolling.